catbree/leunghoicheng.com/src/entries/case-study-greenview-portal.md

   <em>For users to have a quick glance at their up-to-date environmental metrics are, they can access the performance tab from their landing page.
 Our users also take screenshots of this for their sustainability meetings to keep everyone up to date.</em>
 </figure>

+## Impact
+Initially, the web app had a modest user base of only around 20 active users a month.
+By the end of my time with the project, that number had grown to over 5,000 users and approximately 2,500 hotels.

+The system supports several prominent brands in the hospitality industry, including Mandarin Oriental and Ascott, among many others.
+This expansion indicates that our efforts have been successful in meeting the needs of a diverse range of clients, with the full extent of its impact continuing to develop with time.

 ## Reflection
 The most significant takeaway from this project was understanding the crucial role of embedding empathy within my team.
 Initially, we struggled to integrate user feedback into our design process effectively, resulting in wasted time and missed insights from those who took the effort to provide their input.
 Over time, I worked on weaving this feedback throughout the design phases, ensuring that empathy became a driving force instead of a checkbox on a to-do list.